Abolitionism for the Children's market - Chapbook - The Re-Captured Negro

 Book Description

-"The Re-captured Negro" tells the story of an free slave in Sierra Leone who is recaptured by traders to be sold again into slavery.
-Written very much for the sunday school audience at a time of great zeal for abolitionism, this tract is an early example of anti-slavery literature for the broader market
+"The Re-captured Negro" tells the story of a free slave in Sierra Leone who is recaptured by traders to be sold again into slavery.
+Eventually he regains his freedom before meeting his long lost mother, finding Christianity along the way.
+The tract was written very much for the Sunday school audience at a time of great zeal for abolitionism.
+This tract is an early example of anti-slavery literature for the broader market.

-In its original binding in very good condition.
-Hard boards and original red spine.
-Bumps to corners and a few stains but much better condition than these childrens books are often found in.
+Bound in its original binding a with hard boards and original red spine.
+Bumps to corners and a few stains but much better condition than these children's books are often found in.
 One of the more important and relevant titles in the series.

 Author